Jackpison/IDM-reset/README.md

 you have just to download "subinacl.exe" (https://www.microsoft.com/en-in/download/details.aspx?id=23510) from a safe source, and put it in the same directory of the script because the script run it one time at the begining of the script.

+Feel free to commit any changes to this as needed.

 Enjoy!!!